beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 // person.FirstName = "Jack";
 ```

-- **Using Init-Only Properties with Object Initializers**

-- In this example, the init-only properties are being set using an object initializer, showcasing the flexibility and readability of init-only properties for setting up immutable objects.
+- **Using Init-Only Properties with Object Initializers**: In this example, the init-only properties are being set using an object initializer, showcasing the flexibility and readability of init-only properties for setting up immutable objects.

 ```csharp
 public class Address